 A one-act dramatic presentation that addresses the issue of teen dating violence.
 It is available for classrooms, school assemblies, after-school programs, and youth groups.
 The play is followed by a discussion led by prevention advocates.

 Prevention Advocates tailor a workshop or series of workshops to the needs of specific adolescent audiences.
-Workshops deal with all types of family violence, including teen dating violence, domestic violence, child abuse, sexual assault, and healthy relationships.
+Workshops deal with healthy relationships, developmentally-appropriate violence prevention topics, the dynamics of teen dating violence, domestic violence, and sexual assault.
 Contact Tara Huard at email@example.com or 508-767-2505 x 3079 for more information or to schedule a workshop.